IBM-Blockchain/blockchain-vscode-extension/README.md

 If you decide to change these ports, you will need to run the `Teardown Fabric Runtime` command before starting it again.
 This is required in order to regenerate the files containing the new port range.

+## Using transaction data files to submit a transaction
+Instead of manually typing in your arguments when you want to submit or evaluate a transaction, you can instead associate a directory of transaction data with your smart contract, and use the data files in that directory to submit your transaction instead.

+To associate a directory of transaction data with your smart contract, run the `Associate Directory for Transaction Data` command, and choose the directory that you want to associate.
+When you submit or evaluate a transaction when you have associated a transaction data directory, you will be able to submit any transaction data in that directory instead of inputting the informattion manually.

+Transaction data files are in JSON format, but must end with the file extension `.txdata`.
+Each file contains an array of objects that are parsed by the extension and used to submit transactions.
+Below is an example of what your transaction data file might look like:

+    [
+        {
+            "transactionName": "myTransaction",
+            "transactionLabel": "This is my transaction",
+            "arguments": [
+                "001",
+                "myValue"
+            ],
+            "transientData": {
+                "key": "value"
+            }
+        }
+    ]

+Note that the `transactionName` is the name of the transaction as defined in your smart contract, whereas `transactionLabel` is a custom label that is used to differentiate between transaction data objects.

 ## Useful Commands
 The IBM Blockchain Platform extension provides an explorer and commands accessible from the Command Palette, for developing smart contracts quickly:
 <!---Table of commands with columns: 'command' and 'description'